0xPARC/0xparc-intro-book/easy/src/fhe0.typ

 big, it "wraps around.")
 Well, every time you add two encrypted numbers ($1.999832 + 2.999701 = 4.999533$), the errors add as well.
 After too many operations, the error will exceed $0.5$, and the rounding procedure won’t give the right answer anymore.
 But as long as you’re careful not to go over the error limit, you can add ciphertexts with confidence.

-In fact, for our levelled FHE protocol, our message will be a bit: either 0 or 1;
-our operations will be the logic gates AND and NOT.
-Any logic circuit can be built out of AND and NOT gates, so we'll be able to perform arbitrary calculations within the FHE encryption.
+For our levelled FHE protocol, our message will be a bit (either 0 or 1) and our operations will be the logic gates AND and NOT.
+Because any logic circuit can be built out of AND and NOT gates, we'll be able to perform arbitrary calculations within the FHE encryption.

 Our protocol uses a cryptosystem built from a problem called "learning with errors."
 "Learning with errors" is kind of a strange name;
-I'd call it "approximate linear algebra modulo $q$."
+We'd call it "approximate linear algebra modulo $q$."
 Anyway, we'll start with the learning-with-errors problem (@lwe) and how to build cryptography on top of it (@lwe-crypto) before we get back to levelled FHE.